f4exb/sdrangel/plugins/channeltx/modpacket/readme.md

 <h3>4: Modulation</h3>

 This specifies the baud rate and modulation that is used for the packet transmission.
-Currently 1200 baud AFSK is supported.
+Currently 1200 baud AFSK and 9600 baud FSK are supported.

 <h3>5: RF Bandwidth</h3>